 Some nutritional supplements may help wounds heal, although not all have good scientific studies behind them.
-If you are having surgery, don't take any herbs or supplements without your doctor's supervision.
+If you are having surgery, DO NOT take any herbs or supplements without your doctor's supervision.
 Lower the dose or stop use when your wound has healed.

 Certain herbal remedies may offer relief from symptoms and help wounds heal faster.
 Herbs are generally available as dried extracts (pills, capsules, or tablets), teas, or tinctures (alcohol extraction, unless otherwise noted).
 People with a history of alcoholism should not take tinctures.
 Dose for teas is 1 heaping tsp. per cup of water steeped for 10 minutes (roots need 20 minutes), unless otherwise noted.

 Never apply herbs to open wounds unless under a doctor's supervision.

 Taken by mouth